NorthDice/HDLand/README.md

 ### Architecture
 #### Backend
 The backend follows Clean Architecture, ensuring modularity, maintainability, and ease of extension.
 Built with ASP.NET Core, it utilizes Entity Framework for database configuration and management.
-The API adheres to RESTful principles, providing a clear and consistent structure for frontend integration.
+The API adheres to RESTful principles, providing a clear and consistent structure for frontend integration

 #### Frontend
 The frontend is built with React, leveraging its component-based architecture to create reusable and maintainable UI components.
 The application interacts with both its own backend API and the TMDB API to deliver a smooth and engaging user experience.